alfin3/graph-algorithms/README.md

 The implementation only uses integer and pointer operations (no floating point except in tests).
 Given parameter values within the specified ranges, the implementation provides an error message and an exit is executed if an integer overflow is attempted or an allocation is not completed due to insufficient resources.
 This behavior invariant holds across all abstraction levels.

-The rigorous compliance with the C standards and adherence to program safety are combined with an exploration of the boundaries of the C language and its translation, which may potentially contribute to further C standardization and enable new mission-critical applications across a broad hardware spectrum (tsp, queue, and a few utilities are still in review).
+The rigorous compliance with the C standards and adherence to program safety are combined with an exploration of the boundaries of the C language and its translation, which may potentially contribute to further C standardization and enable new mission-critical applications across a broad hardware spectrum (tsp and a few utilities are still in review).
 Additional information relating to the style of the provided implementation is available at https://wiki.sei.cmu.edu/confluence/display/c/3+Recommendations.

 Graph-conscious hashing is formulated.
 The approach reflects the perspective that graph problems often reduce to hashing problems, where the topology of a graph informs an optimal hashing method.